aryan68125/neovim-config-lua/README.md

 ## neotree (nvchad installation) shortcuts
 - r : To rename a file.
 - a : To create a new file in your current directory.
+- c : To copy a file in neotree
+- p : To paste a file in a neotree
+- d : To delete a file in neotree

 ### Copy and paste shortcuts in neovim
 #### copy paste using internal registers